awsdocs/amazon-ses-developer-guide/doc-source/send-an-email-from-console.md

      11. </html>
      ```

 1. For **Send Test Email**, fill out the rest of the fields\.
 If you are still in the Amazon SES sandbox, make sure that the address in the **To** field is a verified email address\.
-For more information, see [Verifying Email Addresses in Amazon SES](verify-email-addresses.md)\.
+For more information, see [Verifying email addresses in Amazon SES](verify-email-addresses.md)\.

 1. Choose **Send Test Email**\.